- A game with multiple systems to manage.

 Buildings are another pivotal part of the game.
 We will discuss all of them in detail here in our beginner’s guide for Victoria 3.
 Basically, buildings represent a wide array of facilities.
 Pops work at these buildings to produce goods and other resources.
 The buildings are divided into four major groups in the game.
 These groups are:

-As we hinted at earlier, each building has certain properties that can be modified.
-These include the quality and quantity of goods, as well as the wage of the pops working there.
-You can also choose different production methods as well as certain funding sources.
+Each building has adjustable properties, including the quality and quantity of goods produced, as well as the wages of the pops working there.
+You can also select different production methods and funding sources.

 Types Of Buildings